alphagov/contacts-admin/README.md

 * Ruby 2.0.0-p353
 * MySQL
 * Rummager (for indexing)
-* Whitehall (for departments API)

 ## Database setup

 The best way to get a database with good seed data is to use a dump from preview, alternatively you can load the database schema and use the old initial seed data.

     ```